 So, with that in mind, you can start to understand how certain switches (Cherry MX red for example) are going to be better for gaming, while others (Cherry MX Blue) are more suited for typists.
 Brown switches are also worth considering as they have the tactile feedback of Blue switches, but the volume of Red switches.
 Brown switches may not be the most popular anymore, but they are the best middle ground in our opinion, so Brown switches will always have a place in our hearts here at WePC.

 While Cherry MX Switches are the industry standard for mechanical keyboards, there are many other brands available, such as Kailh, Gateron, and Outemu.
 All of these are worth considering instead of Cherry MX switches as they offer differing levels of noise, tactile feedback, and performance.
 Of course, Cherry MX switches are great, but there’s more out there, especially if you pick up a hot-swappable compact form factor keyboard

 Even though we’ve only spoken of mechanical switches so far, there are other alternatives too.
 Membrane rubber dome switches are used widely in today’s keyboards and offer a much softer, spongey actuation.
 These are the sort of switches you find in budget boards and, dare I say it, older offerings too.

 Below is a comparison of the two:

 As you can see from the table above, the old-school membrane switch does have its benefits – quieter and less expensive.
-However, if you’re into gaming, you can clearly see the mechanical switch is the one to opt for, bringing higher response, actuation, accuracy, and durability to the table.
+However, if you’re into gaming, you can clearly see the mechanical switch is the one to opt for, bringing better durability, performance and tactile feedback to the table.